MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > This issue resolved in app version 19.23.17.
 If you still experience the same sign in issue while using app version 19.23.17 or later, please [send Feedback](hololens-feedback.md) then [contact support](https://aka.ms/hololenssupport) and share the Feedback item URL.
+>
+> Follow these [instructions to update your OneDrive app.](holographic-store-apps.md#update-apps) You can check which version of OneDrive you have by using the Microsoft Store app, then select the "See more" button represented by the **...** then select **Downloads and updates**.

 If you use OneDrive For Business using your Azure AD account, you may have encountered error when sign in to your inbox OneDrive app.
 Not being able to sign into the OneDrive app doesn’t affect automatic uploads of images and videos captured by the Camera app.
 Your files can still be saved and accessed from the OneDrive for Business cloud storage.
 The OneDrive and HoloLens teams are working on the issue.